 Myth: A Place to Talk listeners are just there to work

 on homework; I’ll annoy them if I talk to them.

 Fact: You may catch our listeners reading a book when you visit one of our rooms, but not out of disinterest.
 Listeners are there because they want to hear what you have to say; feel free to walk right in!

-Myth: Nobody even goes to A Place to Talk besides freshmen.
+Myth: Nobody goes to A Place to Talk besides

-Fact: During the 2016-2017 academic year, there were over 650 visits to the APTT rooms.
+Fact: During the Fall 2018 semester, there were over 640 visits to the APTT rooms.
 These visits were from a wide variety of students, not only freshmen.